Embark (transit authority): History

-The Central Oklahoma Transportation and Parking Authority was established on February 1, 1966 by the Oklahoma City Council to continue transit service as private operator Oklahoma Transportation Company, which provided bus service to the community, as City Bus Company, had announced it would discontinue transit service due to low ridership.
+The Central Oklahoma Transportation and Parking Authority was established on February 1, 1966, by the Oklahoma City Council to continue transit service as private operator Oklahoma Transportation Company, which provided bus service to the community, as City Bus Company, had announced it would discontinue transit service due to low ridership.
 There were initially only 18 buses, all leased from the Oklahoma Transportation Company (OTC).

 The system was rebranded as MassTrans in 1975 and used that name until 1992, when it was rebranded as Metro Transit, though the official name remains in use as well.

 COTPA was reorganized in 1989, when the city established a Transit Services division to provide senior management through an inter-local operating agreement.
 COTPA also purchased the historic Union Station in Downtown Oklahoma City, which served as an administrative office until 2022.

 Embark previously operated "Oklahoma Spirit Trolleys", a trolley-replica bus network from 1999 to 2020.

 Oklahoma City's downtown transit center at N.W.
 4th St. and Hudson Ave. opened to customers in 2004 after the previous transit hub was demolished to make way for construction of the Paycom Center.

 In September 2013, it was announced that Metro Transit would change its name to Embark, effective April 28, 2014, and include a new bus route system.

 On October 15, 2015, Embark announced that it would begin offering free Wi-Fi on all buses, on all routes.

 In August 2016, Embark received the award for "North America's Outstanding Public Transportation System" by the American Public Transportation Association for systems providing fewer than 4 million annual passenger trips.

 In December 2018, Embark began operation of Oklahoma City Streetcar, the state's only modern streetcar system, which services a nearly five-mile route in the urban core.

-Since January 27, 2019, for the first time in Oklahoma City public transportation history, Sunday bus service was implemented and the routes and schedules will be the same as it on Saturdays.
-Effective Monday, September 2, 2019 (Labor Day 2019), Embark buses were scheduled to operate on all major holidays, which meant public transportation in Oklahoma City would operate 365 days a year for the first time in its history.
-The holiday schedule was to be the same as that of Saturdays and Sundays.
+On January 27, 2019, Sunday bus service was implemented for the first time in Oklahoma City public transportation history, utilizing the same operational routes and schedules as maintained on Saturdays.
+On Monday, September 2, 2019 (Labor Day), Embark buses began operating on all major holidays, resulting in the area's public transportation service operating 365 days a year for the first time; the authority utilizes the same schedule and active routes used on weekends during major holidays.

+In late 2019, EMBARK assumed operation of Cleveland Area Rapid Transit's non-campus service, which consisted of seven bus routes and paratransit in Norman.
+In 2023, EMBARK opened a new transit center in downtown Norman and redesigned the Norman route network.

-In 2022, Embark broke ground on construction of RAPID NW, Oklahoma City's first Bus Rapid Transit service.
+In 2022, Embark broke ground on construction of RAPID NW, Oklahoma City's first Bus Rapid Transit route.
+Service opened on December 3, 2023.

 Fares

+No fare to riders 18 and under with EMBARK's Haul Pass Program.
+Eligible riders can fill out an application for Haul Pass.

+EMBARK offers Reduced Fare for persons 65 and older, persons on Medicare and persons with a qualifying disability.
+They are also known as Special Patrons.

-No fare to kids below 7 with fare-paying rider; limit 3.
-Line 50, the Downtown Discovery, besides the new streetcars, is $1 for regular or $0.5 for special patrons.
-All buses have driver shields to minimise interaction.
+All buses have driver shields to minimize interaction.